luturol/luturol.github.io/_posts/2022-05-10-How-to-use-Maven.md

 ## What is plugins tag

 Inside this tag you will store all plugins that will help application build.
 You can check all plugins available clicking [here](https://maven.apache.org/plugins/index.html).

+And that is it for now.

+This is the article explaning a few things about Maven and how to use it.

+Don't forget to eat clean and drink water.